On This page

 Reports of suspected emotional abuse in nursing homes can also be made to the South Carolina Lieutenant Governor’s Office on Aging.
 Complaints can also be filed with the South Carolina Department of Health and Environmental Control, which forwards such reports to the Office on Aging.
 The state may investigate reports of abuse and take appropriate enforcement actions in response to substantiated reports.

 If you have brought the issue to the attention of nursing home management and suspect the abuse is continuing, contact our nursing home abuse attorneys at Joye Law Firm for assistance.
-We can investigate the situation, take steps to protect your loved one, and hold the nursing home management accountable.
+We can investigate the situation, take steps to protect your loved one, and hold nursing home management accountable.

 If you suspect that a loved one is facing imminent risk of physical harm, you should contact local law enforcement to intervene to protect your loved one’s health and safety.